About COGO

 Through COGO, Barbara leads peer-led, trauma-informed, recovery-oriented wellness programs grounded in the Eight Dimensions of Wellness creating spaces where women, youth, and families can build connection, stability, and new beginnings.
 Her mission is simple and urgent: when we support mothers in healing, we protect children, strengthen families, and change what’s possible for the next generation.

-COGO is guided by a board and leadership team who bring lived experience, professional skills, and a deep commitment to healing our community.
+COGO is guided by a board that brings lived experience, professional skills, and a deep commitment to healing our community.

 Arlene Henry, Treasurer